tonnrueter/piamInterfaces/tutorial.md

     - `left_join` (by variable) the filtered `mapping_OLDi` with `template`  to add the information from the template (consider using `str_to_lower` for case-insensitive matching when filtering and joining),
     - `select`/`mutate` the columns of the joined dataframe to keep the desired columns for the new mapping (see above for description of mandatory and recommended columns),
     - `bind_rows` to `mapping_NEW`
-5. Use `write.csv2` to export `mapping_NEW` as `mapping_NEW.csv`.
+5. Use `writeMapping()` to export `mapping_NEW` as `mapping_NEW.csv`.
 It is recommended to make a few checks (e.g. by looking at all variables for which the description or the unit does not agree between the existing mapping and the template).

 ## Model intercomparison